 Host Farmer Standards & Guidelines

 Rogue Farm Corps (RFC) requires that all farmers and ranchers who participate in our Internship Program and Apprenticeship Program adhere to the following standards and guidelines:

 ● Host farms are required to abide by workplace laws regarding unpaid interns/apprentices.
 Host farms will not commit to hiring an intern/apprentice at the end of the training period, and the host farm will offer a written agreement to all interns/apprentices stating that no wages will be paid for the work performed.
 The work performed by interns/apprentices at the host farm supplements the intern’s/apprentice’s educational training, it provides experience for the benefit of the intern/apprentice, the work is performed under close supervision, and the work performed provides no immediate advantage for the host farm.

 ● Host farms are required to pay an annual fee of $1000 for one intern/apprentice and $250 for each additional interns/apprentices to RFC to contribute to the costs of program coordination, recruitment, promotion, and marketing.

 ● A $250 non-refundable deposit is due upon successful placement of an intern/apprentice.
 The remaining balance is due at the New Student Orientation Meeting.
 RFC may work with host farms to establish payment plans, if requested in writing.

 ● If the internship/apprenticeship is terminated during the 45-day trial period, membership fees will be refunded, with the exception of the $250 deposit.
 After 45-day trial period, full payment of the remaining balance is required regardless of whether or not the intern/apprentice finishes the season.

-● Host farms are required to attend the Pre-Season Host Farmer Training (February/March), On-Farm Orientation Meeting (March/April), New Student Orientation Meeting (April), two Evaluation & Assessment Sessions (approximately June and September), and the Post-Season Host Farmer Meeting (October/November).
+● Host farms are required to attend the Host Farmer Training (February/March), Pre-season Meeting with Chapter Coordinator (February/March), On-Farm Orientation Meeting (March/April), New Student Orientation Meeting (April), two evaluation & assessment sessions, plus an informal mid-season check-in (June through October), and the Post-Season Host Farmer Meeting (November).

 ● Host farms will sign a written Farm-Intern/Apprentice Agreement with their interns/apprentices outlining the expectations around training schedule, stipends, housing, food and meals, transportation, farm rules, etc. RFC will provide examples if requested.